Overall: 66 cm (26 in.)

 Leonard C. Hanna, Jr. Fund 2010.203

 The term knobkerrie refers to a characteristic spherical knob of wood or head atop a cylindrical shaft.

-Relatively short sticks were traditionally used for hunting and fighting and are customarily called knobkerries.
-The name refers to the characteristic spherical knob of wood or head atop a cylindrical shaft.
-The knobs were decorated with copper or brass studs or carved in various shapes and forms.
+Relatively short sticks historically used for hunting and fighting are customarily called knobkerries.
+A combination of Afrikaans and Shona words, the name refers to the characteristic spherical knob of wood (knop) or head atop a cylindrical shaft (kirri).
+The knobs on these were carved into a tight whorl and a compressed sphere with a central rib.
 Even though their basic shapes were derived from real weapons, many of these precious objects were rarely if ever used as such.
 Highly personal, they instead functioned as ceremonial display items or regalia, symbolizing the masculinity and prowess of their owner.

 The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email email@example.com.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.